gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 {{#rustdoc_include ../listings/gobject_memory_management_4/src/main.rs:window}}
 ```

-During the creation of our `window`, we pass the `application` to it.
+During the creation of our `window`, we pass `application` to it.
 Because of that, `application` holds a strong reference to `window`.
-The `application` lives for the whole lifetime of our program, which explains why weak references within our closures are sufficient.
+`application` lives for the whole lifetime of our program, which explains why weak references within our closures are sufficient.

 As long as you use weak references whenever possible you will find it perfectly doable to avoid memory cycles within your application.
 Then, you can fully rely on GTK to properly manage the memory of GObjects you pass to it.